parsae80/MMOA-RAG-comp579/README.md

    ```

 ## Multi-Agent Optimization for RAG System
-To perform joint learning of the multiple modules in the RAG system using MAPPO, run:
+To perform joint learning of the multiple modules in the RAG system using MAPPO, run the following command in another server:
    ```bash
    bash LLaMA-Factory/run_mappo.sh
    ```